AOMA Award Honorees

 Student Distinguished Service – AZCOM

-Jay Olson, MS, OMS III
+Jay Olson, MS, OMS IV

 Outside of health care, Jay enjoys volunteering with RipplePHX – an HIV/AIDS awareness group in Phoenix, cooking, and spending time with his chihuahua, Romy.